Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 >>> /no_think Explain Docker in simple terms

-# Create Modelfile
+# Create a Modelfile

 echo 'FROM gemma4